Westfall, Plessinger, & Stewart Talk Thunder Valley - Racer X

 Racer X: Let’s start with Joey Savatgy.
 More bad luck, another first turn crash.
 He’s been so good here in the past, back in the day, and we thought he could podium.
 First turn crash first moto and then bad start second moto and worked up, but a crappy day for him and I am sure he’s not stoked.

 Steve Westfall: No, he’s not stoked, and I don’t know what to do, how to fix the starts.
 We’ve tried a bunch of stuff and obviously we are going to go back to the drawing board again this week and hopefully High Point [goes well].
-Then, know for a fact after we have that break, he’s gonna come back up.
+Then, I know for a fact after we have that break, he’s gonna come back up.
 We gotta get it sorted, because it's not helping him and we’re obviously trying to get him to do the SMX [playoffs] and you’ve got to be top 20, so points count and obviously we had an issue last week.
 That didn’t help either, I only can control so much.

 Happy with his riding though?

 He’s riding well.
-I think, to be honest, he freaks out when he doesn’t get a start and then it takes a little bit for the engine to get going and it's hard to get him past that for whatever reason.
+I think, to be honest, he freaks out when he doesn’t get a start and then it takes a little bit for the engine [his body] to get going and it's hard to get him past that for whatever reason.
 I think if we can control that better it will help him out a lot.

 He took that inside gate, which isn’t always great but it keeps you out of trouble, is the idea.
 Except it didn’t work this time.

-Yeah, it didn’t work.
-Usually that inside is to stay out of trouble and it didn’t work.
+Yeah, it didn’t work!
+[Laughs] Usually that inside is to stay out of trouble and it didn’t work.
 But then Jalek [Swoll] went there in the second moto and he snuck right around, so it worked.
 It has its advantages and disadvantages.

 And Jalek’s day, what did you think?

 He rode well.
 A little tight at the end, I think he was riding behind him instead of in front of him sometimes and then I got yelled at for trying to wave my rider on.
-I didn’t know that that was a thing again… We’ll work on it.
+I didn’t know that that was a thing again… [AMA rules say you that team staff can't cheer their riders from the infield, an old rule Westfall forgot].
+We’ll work on it.
 He’s been riding well and keep plugging along.

 There’s nothing like racing, as you know.
 What have you learned from testing to racing these first three outdoors?